scott0123/extsumm-reimplementation/README.md

 # ExtSumm-Reimplementation

-Reimplementation of the model as described in Extractive Summarization of Long Documents by Combining Global and Local Context
+Reimplementation of the model as described in *Extractive Summarization of Long Documents by Combining Global and Local Context*

 ## Usage

 ### Getting the data

-`bash get_data.sh`
+`sudo bash get_data.sh`

 ### Installing dependencies

-`bash install_dependencies.sh`
+`sudo bash install_dependencies.sh`

 ### Running the Model